 Individuals applying for this facility shall attest this form with their employer and furnish it to the respective EPF commissioner.

-Individuals who decide to close their existing EPF account shall use this PF withdrawal form to apply for claim settlement of their provident fund balance.
+Individuals who decide to close their existing EPF account shall use this EPF withdrawal form to apply for claim settlement of their provident fund balance.
 It shall be noted that such an application is only legitimate when the concerned individual has remained unemployed for 2 months or more.

-This PF withdrawal form acts as a declaration and nomination certificate, wherein details of the nominated individual shall be furnished.
+This form acts as a declaration and nomination certificate, wherein details of the nominated individual shall be furnished.
 The nominee shall be authorised as the first claimant in the event of an employee’s death.